OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/folders.md

 The following is the recommended folder structure for the GeoProcessor development environment.
 The primary development environment is currently Windows 10.
-Secondary testing occurs on Cygwin and is primarily focused on the `gptest` testing framework.
+Secondary testing occurs on Cygwin and Linux environments.
-Development typically occurs mostly in Windows 10, followed by testing framework (`gptest`) testing on Cygwin, and finally additional testing and enhancement in a full Linux environment.
 Additional environments for development and testing will be added over time.

 ```text